-PAUSE, National program for the urgent aid and reception of scientists in exile
+PAUSE, The French Hosting program for Scientists and Artists in exile

 © Collège de France

-Initiated by the French government with the support of civil society and economic players, the mission of PAUSE (Programme d'aide à l'Accueil en Urgence des Scientifiques en Exil - National program for the urgent aid and reception of scientists in exile) is to accommodate and protect researchers from countries in which the political situation places their work and their families in danger.
+Initiated by the French government with the support of civil society and economic players, the mission of PAUSE (Programme d'Aide en Urgence des Scientifiques et des Artistes en Exil - National program for the urgent aid and reception of scientists and artists in exile) is to accommodate and protect researchers and artists from countries in which the political situation places their work and their families in danger.

 The application process is open to public research organisations and public higher education institutions under the supervision of the Ministry of Higher Education, Research and Innovation and/or of the Ministry of Culture, as well as to general private interest higher education institutions (établissements d’enseignement supérieur privés d’intérêt général, EESPIG) which may submit an application form to accommodate a researcher within the scope of the PAUSE programme.

-All of the means by which to submit an application form can be found on the Collège de France website
+All of the means by which to submit an application form and the agenda can be found on the website of the PAUSE programme

-The National Program for the urgent aid and reception of scientists in exile (Programme d’aide à l’Accueil en Urgence des Scientifiques en Exil, PAUSE) was created in January 2017 for a duration of 5 years, following the signing of an agreement bvetween the Ministry of Higher Education and Research, the Collège de France and the Chancellery of the Universities of Paris.
+The French Hosting program for Scientists and Artists in exile (PAUSE) was officially launched was created in January 2017, following the signing of an agreement bvetween the Ministry of Higher Education and Research, the Collège de France and the Chancellery of the Universities of Paris.

-The aim of PAUSE is to promote the reception of foreign researchers, scientists and intellectuals who find themselves in emergency situations in France.
+The aim of PAUSE is to promote the reception of foreign researchers, scientists, intellectuals and artists who find themselves in emergency situations in France.
 The intention is to enable them to continue their work and protect their families.

 Support fund